asifimrantuhin/AI-Integrated-Dashboard/README.md

 - `setup.bat` – installs dependencies, copies `.env` templates, runs Laravel migrations, and prepares the AI service virtual environment.
 - `run.bat` – launches backend API, admin CMS web server and queue worker, AI service, and frontend dev server, then opens the app in the browser.

+### GitHub Demo Preview

+A standalone, data-imagined snapshot of the executive dashboard lives at `docs/github-demo.html`.
+Open it directly or serve the `docs/` folder with any static host (ideal for GitHub Pages).

+### Static Demo Pages

+The `demo/` directory contains standalone HTML renderings of each major dashboard (`executive-bi.html`, `reports.html`, `sales.html`, `finance.html`, `production.html`, `inventory.html`).
+Open `demo/index.html` for a gallery view—ideal for GitHub previews or documentation screenshots without running the stack.